 How do I book an in-person presentation?

-You can book your in-person presentation by email or phone.
+You can book an in-person presentation by email or phone.
 The in-person presentation will be arranged by MCP staff.
 Contact us to make a booking.

 How do I book an online presentation?

-You can book your in-person presentation by email or phone.
-You can book your online presentation by email or phone.
-The online presentation will be arranged by MCP staff using Zoom.
-Microsoft Teams and Google Meet are also available for presentation delivery.
+You can book an in-person presentation by email or phone.
+The online presentation will be arranged by MCP staff and hosted on Zoom.
+Other media platforms are also available for presentation delivery.
 Contact us to make a booking.

 How long is an in-person presentation?